 How to Calculate using Calculator?

 The user is required to enter the following details into the capital employed calculator:

 Fixed Assets – Enter the total amount of fixed assets as appearing in the balance sheet of the company.
 If the company records the assets at historical cost, take the net value by deducting depreciation from the historical cost.
 The market value of the assets may be different from their book value.
 In this case, consider the market value as the asset can be sold or replaced at such value only.
 However, generally for an ongoing business in routine, we take the values as per the balance sheet and not the market value.

 We use market value when any asset transfer, investments in the company, merger, or acquisition transactions are under consideration.

-Enter the amount of non-current investments in the above calculator, if any, made by the company.
+Non-Current Investments – Enter the amount of non-current investments in the above calculator, if any, the company makes.

 Current Assets – Enter the total current assets held by the company.
 These are the assets that can be converted into cash within a period of 12 months.
 This includes its current investments, trade receivables, cash and cash equivalents, inventories, and other current assets.